E3245/WotC_Gameplay_GeneModding/README.md

 - Create a issue in Github for any new features, changes, bugfixes
 - Create a pull request detailing what has changed/added and **reference that tracking issue** created above.
 - Comment your code and changes.
-Be responsible for the comments you've written.
+Remember, you're responsible for the comments you've written.
+- Add comments that reference the issue that the PR will resolve (e.g. Issue #758) in your committed code.
-- Clear your committed code of any bugs
+- Clear your committed code of any compiler warnings or errors.
-- Test your build and make sure it works properly
+- Test your build and make sure it works properly and does not break other features.

-Failure to follow any of these points above will have their pull request rejected.
+Failure to follow any of these points above will have their pull request rejected until it's resolved.